excid-io/cracy-self-attestation/questions/conformity_assessment_procedures_annex_7.md

  - **Manufacturer responsibility regarding authorized representative**: Do you ensure that the authorised representative acts **on your behalf and under your responsibility** when carrying out these obligations?

 ## Part IV Conformity bsaed on full quality assurance (Based on module H)
-- **Full Quality Assurance Responsibility**: Have you ensured and declared (under your sole responsibility) that your PDEs comply with the essential cybersecurity requirements in Annex I, Parts I and II, under a full quality assurance procedure and fulfils the obligations with (todo fill this with 2 and 5) ? (check questions)
+- **Full Quality Assurance Responsibility**: Have you ensured and declared (under your sole responsibility) that your PDEs comply with the essential cybersecurity requirements in Annex I, Parts I and II, under a full quality assurance procedure and fulfils the obligations regarding:
+	- **Quality System Operation & Scope** ,
+	- **CE Marking & Identification Number** ,
+	- **Declaration of Conformity Retention** ,
--  **Quality System Operation & Scope**: *Do you operate an approved quality system covering:
+- **Quality System Operation & Scope**: Do you operate an approved quality system covering:
 	- design and development,
-	- final product inspection and testing, and
+	- final product inspection and testing,
-	- vulnerability handling, and do you maintain its effectiveness throughout the support period?
+	- vulnerability handling, and do you maintain its effectiveness throughout the support period and
+	- shall be subject to surveillance under offical authorities
-- **Notified body of choice**: Are you aware that you can lodge and application to the notified body of your choice?
+- **Notified body of choice**: Are you aware that you can lodge and application to the notified body of your choice for the quality system?
 - **Application for Quality System Assessment**: **Are you aware that an application for quality system assessment to a notified body includes:**
 	- manufacturer/representative name & address,
 	- technical documentation for at least one representative product model at least the elements set out in Annex VII (check questions) ,